What is the average incoming GPA of your clinical lab science students?

 Will I be able to work while I'm enrolled in the program?

-The CLS program is a full schedule with classes or clinical training scheduled all day, Monday through Friday.
+The CLS program is a full time schedule with classes or clinical training scheduled all day, Monday through Friday.
 Full-time employment is not advisable and usually not possible.
-Some students work part-time during the program, but usually less than 20 hours/week.
+Some students work part-time during the program, but usually less than 10 hours/week.

 How many of your graduates go on into medical or dental school?

-On average, 10 percent of Loma Linda University CLS graduates go on to medicine, dentistry, physician's assistant, and pharmacy.
+On average, less than 10 percent of Loma Linda University CLS graduates go on to medicine, dentistry, physician's assistant, and pharmacy.